Conservation laws and chaos propagation in a non-reciprocal classical magnet: Introduction

-The rest of the paper is organized as follows: in section \ref{sec:NRdyn} we introduce the microscopic dynamics for the non-reciprocal models.
+The rest of the paper is organized as follows: in section \ref{sec:NRdyn} we introduce the microscopic dynamics for the nonreciprocal models.
 We derive the conservation laws for the models with nearest neighbour couplings.
-In section \ref{sec:correlators} we present our numerical results on the two-point correlators of the conserved densities of the non-reciprocal models.
+In section \ref{sec:correlators} we present our numerical results on the two-point correlators of the densities of conserved quantities in the nonreciprocal models.
 In section \ref{sec:decorr} we present the numerical results on the decorrelator for our models, and the butterfly speeds and Lyapunov exponents obtained from them.